gigawhitlocks/mattermost-plugin-weather/README.md

+# Notice: This plugin is currently broken

+This plugin relies on OpenWeatherMap for base maps and something on their API changed, causing image creation to fail in this plugin.
+I haven't had the time to investigate it, so for the time being the plugin doesn't work.
+If you're reading this and would like to use this plugin, I'd love a contribution, but you will probably want to message me and ask for some help because neither this repository nor the weather library repo it draws from are particularly well organized

 # A Mattermost Weather Plugin
 ## Summary
 A small Mattermost plugin that shows current weather data using the ClimaCell API for weather data and the OpenCageData API for geocoding.